RemarkableAlly/alx-low_level_programming/0x01-variables_if_else_while/README.md

 4-print_alphabt.c | Print all the letters except q and e 5-print_numbers.c | a program that prints all single digit numbers of base 10 starting from 0 6-print_numberz | a program that prints all single digit numbers of base 10 starting from 0 using putchar and not declearing char
+7-print_tebahpla.c | a program that prints the lowercase alphabet in reverse